Dawn Elder: Recent projects (2014–2016)

 As of 2014, Elder was developing several new festivals, along with continued work with artists including Assala Nasri, Simon Shaheen, Kadim Al Sahir, Alphonso Johnson, Bassam Saba & the New York Arab Orchestra, Ustad Farida Mahwash, Voices of Afghanistan, Enzo Avitabile, Amina, Souad Massi, and others.
 In May, she collaborated with Quincy Jones on the Global Gumbo Group in Association with Dawn Elder music group.
 The group performed in Morocco with musicians such as Siedah Garrett, Naturally 7, Patti Austin, Alfredo Rodriguez, Paulinho da Costa, Richard Bona and Lionel Loueke.

 As of 2014 she is working, writing and producing two new albums and an event for MasterPeace featuring international celebrities.
 She was the international talent advisor to the MasterPeace concert that year, and Dawn Elder World Entertainment produced the event, bringing in artists such as Riffat Sultana, Assala Nasri, Andy to perform on September 21, 2014.
 In 2014, Elder and Hanin Omar co-wrote the Arabic adaptation of the Bob Seger song "Turn the Page."
 The song was performed at the Concert of Colors at Orchestra Hall in Detroit, on July 7, 2014.

 In 2015, she created the concept for and "masterminded" the When Music Matters concert as the finale of the larger Abu Dhabi Festival, an arts festival and cultural festival that "aims to promote cross-cultural understanding and support regional cultural production."
 Serving as artistic and music producer for the event, she booked artists such as Marcus Nand to perform the concerts, as well as a variety of world music artists.
 In 2016 she co-wrote the track "Only Human," recorded by musician Ty Waters, along with Waters, Michael Jay, and Randy Waldman.
 Elder recorded and produced the track along with others such as Waldman and Kenny Aronoff.
 Waters had previously graduated from the Ultimate Vocal Music Summit.

 Ultimate Vocal Music Summit

-Elder cfounded the Ultimate Music and Vocal Summit in 2005.
+Elder cofounded the Ultimate Music and Vocal Summit in 2005.
 The program offers "mentorship, vocal and music industry coaching, songwriting, performance and producing" for children looking to pursue careers as vocalists.
 Each summit lasts three to five days, with a team of coaches offering both classes and individualized sessions at CenterStaging studios in Burbank, California.
 Vocalists are also filmed performing with a live band.
 The first summit had keynote speakers such as Rickey Minor and Kenny Aronoff.
 She also co-founded and joined the Titanium Arts Collective, leading a group of producers, music executives, musicians, vocalists and celebrity vocal coaches who teach the curriculum of the Ultimate Music and Vocal Summit.
 Vocal coaches have included Seth Riggs, Margareta Svensson Riggs, and the late Jeannie Deva among others.